sgeos/sgeos.github.io/_posts/2016-01-08-unix-arm-assembler-on-android.markdown

 I managed to find an [x86-64 hello world example for FreeBSD][freebsd-x86-64-hello-world].
 The environment works.
 Great!
 Now what?
 The problem with hello world examples is that there is no input.
 Without knowing where to go next, a hello world example is not very useful.
 Between the [Developer's Handbook][freebsd-handbook-asm], the [System V AMD64 ABI Reference][system-v-abi] and an x86-64 tutorial (that has since disappeared) I managed to write a command line utility in x86-64 ASM that processes command line arguments.

-Then I though back to the days when I wrote ARM assembler for the Gameboy Advance and Nintendo DS and wanted to write a command line UNIX utility in ARM assembler.
-My Raspberry Pi was halfway around the world, but my Android phone was on my desk.
-No FreeBSD on my phone, but both FreeBSD and Linux appear to use the ARM EABI documented on the [ARM site][arm-site].
+Then I thought back to the days when I wrote ARM assembler for the Gameboy Advance and Nintendo DS and wanted to write a command line UNIX utility in ARM assembler.
+My Raspberry Pi was halfway around the world at the time, but my Android phone was handy.
+No FreeBSD on my phone, but both FreeBSD and Linux appear to use the same ARM EABI documented on the [ARM site][arm-site].
+Also, Android's bionic C libaray has a [lot of BSD in it][android-bionic-sync].

 The [Developer's Handbook][freebsd-handbook-asm] notes that "Assembly language programming under UNIX® is highly undocumented".
 I am writing this post to document writing a command line UNIX application in assembler that conforms to the ARM EABI.
 Specifically, this application will run on Android.
 Remember, there has never been an easier time to learn assebler!